Developernation/PythonProjects/README.md

 This python application utilizes a sqlite database on the backend to store records for easy access and utilization in other programs.

 ## Installation

+1) [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and git clone https://github.com/Developernation/PythonProjects.git OR download the zip
+2) cd into the sans_tools folder and